MohamedMohsen01/E-commerce-Sales-Analysis-SQL/README.md

 3. **Data Cleaning and Preprocessing:**
   > my role in data wrangling and cleaning involved several tasks to ensure the data was in a usable and reliable format.
 Here are some key steps I took:

-- Data Cleaning: I performed data cleaning operations to address the identified issues.
-This included tasks such as:
    - Handling Missing Values: I employed techniques like imputation or deletion, depending on the nature of the missing data.
    - Removing Duplicates: I eliminated any duplicate records or entries to ensure data integrity.
    - Standardizing Formats: I standardized the formats of data fields, such as dates, currencies, or units, to ensure consistency.
    - Correcting Errors: I resolved data entry errors or inconsistencies by verifying against trusted sources or applying data transformation techniques.
      Data Transformation: I conducted data transformations to derive meaningful insights or facilitate analysis.
 This involved tasks like:

 Aggregating Data: I aggregated data at different levels, such as daily, monthly, or by categories, to enable analysis and reporting.
 Creating Derived Variables: I calculated new variables or features based on existing data, which could include ratios, averages, or other derived metrics.